DorsaRoh/Machine-Learning/ML_Interviews/README.md

   - ex. let *v1 = [1, 0], v2 = [0, 1], v3 = [1, 1]*
     - v1 and v2 are linearly independent. <br>
     v3 is linearly *dependent* because it can be expressed as *v3 = 1 * v1 + 1 * v2*
+  - If you removed linearly independent vectors from a set, the span of the set WILL change

+- **Linearly dependent**: Vectors that can be expressed as the linear combination of other vectors in its set
+  - If you removed linearly dependent vectors from a set, the span of the set would NOT change

+- **Basis**:
+  - A set of **linearly independent** vectors that **span** the full space
+  - Think of it like a coordinate system; you need just enough vectors to reach any point.
+No extra/redundant ones (i.e. linearly dependent vectors)

 - **Rank**: the number of linearly independent vectors in a matrix
   - ex.
 Take matrix A below